mike-french/myrex/README.md

 * `nil` (default) - no graph output.
 * `:re` - use the REGEX as the filename, with suitable escaping and truncation.
 * _filename_ (string) - the filename to use.

-### Examples

-`TODO`

 ## Performance

 There is a performance trade-off for _batch v. onshot.

-Batch:_
+Batch:
 * No overhead for creating or destroying the NFA (amortized across many inputs).
-* The same network can be used to match other input strings concurrently.
+* The same network can be used to match many input strings concurrently.
-* The NFA will be distributed across cores, which may increase hardware communication.
+* The NFA will be distributed across cores, which will increase execution speed, but may also increase hardware communication costs.
-* There may be zombie traversals running after an execution in _one_ mode has finished.
+* There may be zombie traversals still running after an execution in _one_ mode has finished.

 Oneshot:
 * Overhead for creating and destroying an NFA (small for Erlang).
-* For a small number of inputs, it may allow each NFA to run locally on one core.
+* It may allow each NFA to run locally on one core.
 * All activity is definitely stopped after the first successful match in _one_ mode.

-`TODO`

 ## Project